yuelaiwang/CEMBA_AMULET_Scrublet/script/README.md

 #### For the combined MOP datasets replications 1 and 2

-For each of the eight cemba mop bam files, modify query name by adding the rep_region information and add CB attribute
+For each of the eight cemba mop bam files, modify query name by adding the rep_region information and add CB attribute so that the barcodes don't collide when merging 2C, 3C, 4B, 5D datasets.

 ```
 # replication 1